cybearl/cypack/README.md

 #### Math utilities
 Contains utilities to perform mathematical operations.
 - `mapRange`: Maps a number from one range to another.
+- `safeAverage`: Safely creates an average value based on a total and count coming from a Lucid ORM / SQL query result.
+- `safePercentage`: Safely creates a percentage based on a numerator and denominator coming from a Lucid ORM / SQL query result.

 #### Middleware utilities
 Contains utilities to create middleware functions (for Next.js, etc.).